 As educators, we believe in providing your student with the highest quality music education possible.
 To this end, it is necessary for us to assess each student to cover costs inherent in providing a positive, life-changing experience.

 All Students participating in programs within Innovation Montessori in The Arts! are expected to meet the payment schedule provided by the program director.
 Failure to meet the due dates OR contact the director in advance can result in student’s removal from participation.
 However, no student will be denied participation due to a family’s inability to pay.
 We incur many costs in advance on students’ behalf.
 For this reason, there can be no refunds due to ineligibility or change of schedule, as expenses are pre-paid.
 Plan well in advance.
 Parents of any student with financial difficulty must contact the director by email in advance of any due date affected for an extension - communication is key!

-Students that are interested in wind and string instruments (strings, brass and woodwinds) will need to provide their own instrument via private rental or ownership.
+Students that are interested in most wind instruments will need to provide their own instrument via private rental or ownership.
 There are several music stores in the area which offer rentals - we have an account with Band Room which provides delivery and repairs directly to the school.
 Percussion instruments are provided (yearly fee to help maintain and repair).
-Some brass instruments are also available for rent through IMO - limited quantities, first come, first served (yearly fee to help maintain and repair).
-Percussion instrument fee is $100 for the year.
-Brass rentals through IMO are $100 for the year.
+Some brass instruments are also available for rent through IMO - limited quantities, first come, first served (yearly fee to help maintain and repair, but less expensive than private rentals and very high quality).

 Few General Statistics and Facts About Band Programs